 Robin Hood’s wingman, Little John is reputedly buried in the Anglican Churchyard (Loxley being a meer 10 miles away).
 The church and vicarage is also associated with Charlotte Bronte who stayed there and started writing Jane Eyre shortly afterwards (Eyre being a significant local

-The village has a number of excellent cafes, restaurants plus the lovely George Hotel.
+The village has a number of excellent cafes and restaurants.